srvr-farm/memwatch/README.md

-# memwatch
+# memwatch - Linux Memory Monitor and Bandwidth TUI

-`memwatch` is a read-only terminal monitor for Linux memory usage, installed DIMM details, memory bandwidth, and the processes using the most resident memory.
+`memwatch` is a read-only Linux memory monitor and terminal TUI for RAM usage, installed DIMM details, memory bandwidth, and the processes using the most resident memory.
+It is useful when you want a lightweight Rust alternative or companion to tools like `free`, `top`, `htop`, `btop`, `vmstat`, `dmidecode`, and `perf`.

 The default mode is an interactive terminal UI.
 A `--once` mode is also available for scripts, diagnostics, CI logs, and non-interactive environments.

+## What You Can Monitor

+Use `memwatch` when you want to:

+- Monitor Linux memory usage from a terminal, including used, available, free, cache, buffers, swap, dirty pages, and writeback.
+- Find the highest-RSS processes without opening a full process manager.
+- Inspect installed RAM, DIMM slots, memory type, manufacturer, and configured memory speed from SMBIOS/DMI data.
+- Measure memory bandwidth with Linux perf PMU counters when the hardware and kernel expose usable events.
+- Watch Intel uncore IMC memory-controller read/write bandwidth in MiB/s or GiB/s.
+- Debug laptop, desktop, workstation, homelab, and server memory behavior without changing kernel settings or killing processes.

 ## Features